 We’ve come to the last installment of Maja’s riveting “Lost and Found in Madrid” three-part series.
 Judging by the number of readers who’ve accessed Maja’s story, many have enjoyed it.

-Watch for her coming articles here in GUIDEPOST !
+But this is not the end.
+Watch for her coming articles here in GUIDEPOST!

 When talking about the advantages of living in Madrid, and Spain in general, it is necessary to mention the possibility of frequent travel.
 It is cheap, what with its perfect location which makes for easy connection with a number of destinations.
 Whether you decide to travel around Europe or explore Spain itself, you can find a lot of great offers.
 The bus and Renfe train networks are well-organized and offer affordable tickets.
 You can go to magnificent Sevilla or admire Granada, as well as the beaches in Málaga or Cádiz.